The Eagle Rock Story

 Today, Eagle Rock Ranch participates in numerous verification programs.
-They are a proud to be Beef Quality Assurance certified, as well as verified as Non-Hormone Treated Cattle (NHTC), Verified Natural Beef and Global Animal Partnership (GAP) Step 4 programs through IMI Global, a division of Where Food Comes From, Inc.
+They are a proud to be Beef Quality Assurance certified, as well as verified as Non-Hormone Treated Cattle (NHTC) and Verified Natural Beef programs through IMI Global, a division of Where Food Comes From, Inc.

 They believe that having exposure to these programs is what helps them produce their high-quality, Verified Natural, grass-fed Black Angus beef that they are so proud to offer consumers.
 They even recently started offering “Eagle Rock Ranch” branded beef that consumers can order from them directly.